huytrnq/cuda-programming/README.md

     - Adjust block size up or down according to kernel resource requirements.
     - Keep the number of blocks much greater than the number of SMs to expose sufficient parallelism to your device.
     - Conduct experiments to discover the best execution configuration and resource usage.
+- Using ncu (NVIDIA Command Line Profiler) for Profiling:
+    - Check the occupancy of the kernel using the ncu command line profiler.
+    - Check Memory Operations and Memory Access Patterns.